Skip to main content

 Line-Up Order

 Fact: the higher in the lineup, the more seasonal plate appearances.
 The #1 slot gets about one-eighth of the team PAs, while the #9 slot gets about 10% (and the #5 slot, midway down, gets the average one-ninth).
 In 2019, the average MLB team had 6,217 Plate Appearances; that means that on average, the PA difference between the #1 slot and the #9 slot was a full 155 PAs*.
-Looked at another way, that’s about 17 annual PAs per slot increment (that is, moving from, say, #4 to #5 costs 17 PAs, and vice-versa for moving up from #5 to #4.)
+Looked at another way, that’s about 17 annual PAs per slot increment (that is, moving a man from, say, #4 to #5 costs him 17 annual PAs, and vice-versa for moving him up from #5 to #4.)
 And at season’s end, the team runs scored—and thus games won—will change in some part owing to how high up (or far down) its better hitters are placed in the lineup.

 * = In The Book, Tango et al., using actual PA data from 1999 - 2002, got 151 PAs as the average difference over those years.
 Obviously, the rule of thumb is quite good.